 Totara Reserve Regional Park is a 340 ha bush area nestled in the Pohangina Valley, about 50 minutes drive north from Palmerston North.
 It is one of the best and most accessible remaining examples of the ancient forest that once covered much of the Horizons Region.

 There is a rich history present at Totara Reserve, one that you can feel as you walk through the forest and are enveloped in its lush serenity.
-To read more about the history of the Reserve and its popular camping ground, Camp Rangi Woods, visit our history page.

 The Reserve offers a wide range of attractions to the visitor.
 There is camping on site, many swimming holes, a range of walking tracks, plentiful wildlife, and giant trees.
 Totara Reserve is well worth a visit whether it is for a day or longer.
+There are toilet and shower facilities with wheelchair access at both camp sites.
+The larger and easier to use of these is at the newer ablution block at the southern and larger camp area.
+Both setups have been used by campers with wheel chairs and are considered satisfactory.

 Photo: The Bush Chapel in Totara Reserve